 Like every year, the league of women directed films has gradually increased.
 In spite of being a male dominated industry, there have been some really well crafted, beautifully realized women directed films this year.
 There’s not a single genre left untouched.
-Here are 15 films directed by women that range from the heart of realism to the seabeds of surrealism.
+Here are the 15 Best Women-Directed Films of 2016 that range from the heart of realism to the seabeds of surrealism.

 15. Tallulah | Director: Sian Hader.

 Sian Heder’s Tallulah is a sharply written character study of three women who accidentally understand the strangeness of their life, experiencing motherhood which laps around an unplanned kidnapping.
 The women in Heder’s film are broken, messed up and have been victims of wrong decisions all their life.
 But they are also good people at heart.
 People who have a life that has lost its gravity but not it’s reasons.
 Heder’s subtle and refreshing writing makes these sad, vulnerable characters real and empathetic.
 There are times when the film succumbs to borderline melodramatic turns but they are sharply diverted with moments of real human tension and genuinely well-crafted emotional touches.

 Read the complete review HERE.

 Rosemary Myers’s Girl Asleep is about Greta who is new to her school in the Australian suburbs.
 What feels like a cutesy comedy about bullying and misbehavior soon turns into a surreal investigation of teenage angst, feelings, and confusions.
 Girl Asleep is a Wes Anderson-esque film featuring a Lynchian nightmare.
 In a matter of 20 odd minutes, Myers’s film takes strange turns into fantasia but even when it just explores through your backyard it manages to raise important questions whilst fleeting out glorious answers thereafter.
 Myers’s film is also a proper throwback to 70s aesthetics which feature a wonderful dance number to set you in the right groove.